Pink Floyd: 2022–present: "Hey, Hey, Rise Up!" and conflicts

-Musicianship

-Genres
+In October 2024, Pink Floyd agreed to sell their catalogue to Sony Music for approximately $400 million.
+The sale included the rights to Pink Floyd's recorded music, merchandise and spin-offs, but not songwriting.
+Variety reported that Pink Floyd had been seeking to sell their catalogue for some time, but that this had been hampered by infighting.
+Before the sale, Gilmour said he wanted to "be rid of the decision-making and the arguments that are involved with keeping [the catalogue] going ...
+It's three people saying yes, but one person saying no." A 4K restoration of Pink Floyd: Live at Pompeii was screened in cinemas from 24 April 2025 and released on home media shortly after.
+A soundtrack album was released on 2 May, which became Pink Floyd's seventh UK number-one album.

+Artistry

+Classification

 Considered one of the UK's first psychedelic music groups, Pink Floyd began their career at the vanguard of London's underground music scene, appearing at UFO Club and its successor Middle Earth.
 According to Rolling Stone: "By 1967, they had developed an unmistakably psychedelic sound, performing long, loud suitelike compositions that touched on hard rock, blues, country, folk, and electronic music."
 Released in 1968, the song "Careful with That Axe, Eugene" helped galvanise their reputation as an art rock group.
 Other genres attributed to the band are space rock, experimental rock, acid rock, proto-prog, experimental pop (while under Barrett), psychedelic pop, and psychedelic rock.
-O'Neill Surber comments on the music of Pink Floyd:

-Rarely will you find Floyd dishing up catchy hooks, tunes short enough for air-play, or predictable three-chord blues progressions; and never will you find them spending much time on the usual pop album of romance, partying, or self-hype.
-Their sonic universe is expansive, intense, and challenging ...
-Where most other bands neatly fit the songs to the music, the two forming a sort of autonomous and seamless whole complete with memorable hooks, Pink Floyd tends to set lyrics within a broader soundscape that often seems to have a life of its own ...
-Pink Floyd employs extended, stand-alone instrumentals which are never mere vehicles for showing off virtuoso but are planned and integral parts of the performance.
+Author Mike Cormack argued that Pink Floyd likely have "the greatest range in all of rock music", encompassing styles including disco, ambient, meta rock, folk, country and western, blues, freeform, chamber pop, and freeform psychedelia.

 During the late 1960s, the press labelled Pink Floyd's music psychedelic pop, progressive pop and progressive rock; they gained a following as a psychedelic pop group.
 In 1968, Wright said: "It's hard to see why we were cast as the first British psychedelic group.
 We never saw ourselves that way ... we realised that we were, after all, only playing for fun ... tied to no particular form of music, we could do whatever we wanted ... the emphasis ... [is] firmly on spontaneity and improvisation."
 Waters said later: "There wasn't anything 'grand' about it.
 We were laughable.
 We were useless.
 We couldn't play at all so we had to do something stupid and 'experimental' ...
 Syd was a genius, but I wouldn't want to go back to playing 'Interstellar Overdrive' for hours and hours."
 Unconstrained by conventional pop formats, Pink Floyd were innovators of progressive rock during the 1970s and ambient music during the 1980s.